Canadian Visitor Visa

 Frequently Asked Questions

-No, visitor visas don't authorize work or study in Canada.
-You can take short courses (under 6 months), but cannot work without a work permit.
+No, visitor visas don’t authorize work or study in Canada.
+You can take short courses (under 6 months), but you cannot work without a work permit.

 A visitor visa (TRV) is required for citizens of visa-required countries.
 An eTA is required for visa-exempt citizens flying to Canada.
 ETAs cost $7 and are electronically linked to your passport.
 Visitor visas cost $100 and are placed in your passport.

-Super Visa medical insurance typically costs $1,500-$3,000+ annually depending on the parent/grandparent's age, health, and coverage level.
+Super Visa medical insurance typically costs $1,500-$3,000+ annually, depending on the parent/grandparent’s age, health, and coverage level.
 Minimum $100,000 coverage for at least 1 year is required.

 Yes, you can apply for a visitor record to extend your stay.
 Apply at least 30 days before your authorized stay expires.
-You'll need to continue meeting visitor requirements and show reason for extension.
+You’ll need to continue meeting visitor requirements and show the reason for the extension.

 Overstaying is a serious violation.
 You lose legal status and must leave Canada or apply for restoration within 90 days.
-Overstaying can affect future applications and ability to return to Canada.
+Overstaying can affect future applications and the ability to return to Canada.

-You'll receive a refusal letter explaining reasons.
+You’ll receive a refusal letter explaining the reasons.
 You can reapply with a stronger application addressing the refusal reasons.
-Previous refusals don't automatically prevent future applications if circumstances change.
+Previous refusals don’t automatically prevent future applications if circumstances change.

 There’s no fixed amount.
 Required funds vary based on length of stay, where you’re staying (hotel vs with family), number of family members, and your circumstances.
 Typically show several thousand dollars for short visits.

 Processing times vary significantly by country.
 Some countries: 2-4 weeks.
 Others: 2-3+ months.
-Check current processing times for your specific country on IRCC website.
+Check current processing times for your specific country on the IRCC website.

 In limited circumstances, yes.
-However, most study and work permits require application from outside Canada.
+However, most study and work permits require an application from outside Canada.
 Speak with an immigration professional about your specific situation.

 How Would You Like to Get Started?